r-lib/lintr/README.md

 ## Travis-CI ##
-If you want to run `lintr` on [Travis-CI](https://travis-ci.org) in order to check that commits and pull requests don't deteriorate code style, you will need to have travis install the package first.
+If you want to run `lintr` on [Travis-CI](https://travis-ci.org) in order to check that commits and pull requests don't deteriorate code style, you will need to have Travis install the package first.
 This can be done by adding the following line to your `.travis.yml`

 ```yaml